 - reduce the burden of wayfinding during difficult or stressful situations

-- educate the Reed community about identifying and responding to concerning behaviors
+- educate the Reed community about identifying and responding to concerns

-- provide accurate and comprehensive information about college policies and systems
+- provide accurate and comprehensive information about college resources

 The Care Team is comprised of staff representing the Student Life Office, Residence Life, Student Engagement, Health & Counseling, Office for Inclusive Community, Disability Support Services, Financial Aid, Academic Support Services, Athletics, Fitness & Outdoor Programs, Sexual Health, Advocacy & Relationship Education (SHARE), The Center for Life Beyond Reed and Community Safety.
 The Care Team is chaired by Assistant Dean for Student Support Britt Q. Hoover.